lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-Personally, I got this particular cubic-bezier formula (<code>.25, .25, .25, 1.25</code>) memorised and frequently use it for both animations and transitions.
+Personally, I have this particular cubic-bezier formula (<code>.25, .25, .25, 1.25</code>) memorised and I frequently use it for both animations and transitions.
 You can play with the final number to increase or decrease how far past 100% the animation goes.

 Here's the updated Codepen: